tldr-pages/tldr/pages/linux/logsave.md

 > Save the output of a command in a logfile.
 > More information: <https://linux.die.net/man/8/logsave>.

-- Execute command with specified argument(s) and save its output to logfile:
+- Execute command with specified argument(s) and save its output to log file:

-`logsave {{logfile}} {{command}}`
+`logsave {{path/to/logfile}} {{command}}`

-- Take input from standard input and save it in logfile:
+- Take input from standard input and save it in a log file:

 `logsave {{logfile}} -`

-- Append the output to logfile, instead of replacing its current contents:
+- Append the output to a log file, instead of replacing its current contents:

 `logsave -a {{logfile}} {{command}}`